Featuring the staff that makes the National Education Foundation what it is today.

 General Counsel & Communications Director

-Maya Kuttan with over eight years of experience as an attorney and eleven years as a media specialist, has implemented successful campaigns and legal strategies for NEF.
+Maya Kuttan with over ten years of experience as an attorney and media specialist, has implemented successful campaigns and legal strategies for NEF.
 She has also provided counseling, enforcement, litigation support and rulemaking for the U.S. Environmental Protection Agency and municipalities, agencies, startups, and nonprofits.
 She earned a JD from the University of California, Los Angeles (UCLA) School of Law and a BA from the University of Southern California’s School of Cinematic Arts.
 Maya has garnered awards for her films and legal work.

 Prof. Elizabeth Starks